dattatembare/mindex-java-code-challenge/README.md

 ## Delivery
 Please upload your results to a publicly accessible Git repo.
 Free ones are provided by Github and Bitbucket.
-1. Added endpoint for Task 1 - /employee/{id}/reporting-structure
+1. An endpoint added for Task 1 - /employee/{id}/reporting-structure
-2. Added endpoint for Task 2 - create comensation - POST /comensation
+2. An endpoint added for Task 2 - create compensation - POST /compensation
-3. Added endpoint for Task 2 - get comensation - GET /comensation/{id}
+3. An endpoint for Task 2 - get compensation - GET /compensation/{id}

+Find the REST documentation - http://localhost:8080/swagger-ui.html#/

+## Features Added -
+1. Spring actuator for health monitoring
+2. Swagger2 implementation for REST documentation
+3. Jackson api for JSON marshalling/unmarshalling Ex.
+LocalDate in compensation.
+4. Lombok api to avoid boilerplate code
+5. Showing correct HTTP status messages on success and failure
+6. Added Postman collection with various test scenarios
+7. Added unit tests for Controller and Service classes to get coverage above 90%